Franchise Marketing Playbook

 Information to Include on Franchise Homepages

-Franchise homepages should always include the location’s full address and contact information in an easy-to-find spot (the header and footer are great options).
+Franchise location homepages should always include the location’s full address and contact information in an easy-to-find spot (the header and footer are great options).
 Also, consider linking from these pages to the individual franchise’s social media accounts.
 Virtually all content management systems make it possible to display branded social buttons that are recognizable to users.

 Local Service Pages